fabiommendes/sidekick/docs/records.rst

-1 Records are safer and cannot introduce silent bugs from typos 2 The obj.attr syntax reads and writes better than obj['attr'] 3 They are more type safe
+1 Records are safer and cannot introduce silent bugs from typos 2 The obj.attr syntax reads and writes better than obj['attr'] 3 Records can be made reasonably type safe

 On the other hand,